masoodfaisal/ml-workshop/docs/setup-v2.md

 MINIO_ADDRESS and VERTA_ADDRESS are retrieved by navigating to Networking -> Services and locate the IP of their respective Services (verta being named _ml-modeldb-webapp_):
 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/38-service_ips.png)

 MINIO_ADDRESS uses port 9000 and needs to be substituted in one file */notebook/Merge_Data.ipynb*.
 Open that file and search for _:9000_.
-Replace the IP that precedes the single instance of _:9000_ with your MINIO_ADDRESS.
+Replace that with your MINIO_ADDRESS.

 VERTA_ADDRESS uses port 3000 needs to be substituted in two files */notebook/Model_Experiments.ipynb* and */notebook/Train_Model.ipynb*.
 Open each of those files and search for _:3000_.
-Replace the IP that precedes the single instance of _:3000_ in each file with your VERTA_ADDRESS.
+Replace that value in each file with your VERTA_ADDRESS.

 Save each of the three files and commit to your fork of this repository.